nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 01 Getting Started.markdown

 09. The user-id is used to uniquely identify a user in the operating system.
 It is associated with any file or process created by the user.

-    The name is used to identify the user with other users and for display in command outputs.
+    The name is used to identify the user with other users and for display in command output.

 ##